|City/Town: • Little Rock|

 Want to buy a skyscraper?

-Newmark Moses Tucker Partners is marketing the nearly 100-year-old building for a current price tag of $8,000,000.
+Newmark Moses Tucker Partners is marketing the nearly 100-year-old abandoned skyscraper for a current price tag of $8,000,000.

 - Main Street provides an eclectic mix of restaurants, museums, theaters, music venues, retail shops and cultural attractions.